mcgonagle/GitNops/README.md

 and applies them to network automation.

-## Benefits of a Flox-enabled networking toolkit
+## Benefits of a Flox-enabled toolkit
 * Tools are Omnipresent
 * Vendor-Agnostic CI/CD
 * Single CI/CD Action